History of the National Hockey League (2017–present): Further outdoor games

 The Heritage Classic continued to be held irregularly; most notably, the 2022 edition became the first to be officially hosted by an American team, with the Buffalo Sabres playing as the home team against the Maple Leafs at Tim Hortons Field in Hamilton, Ontario.

 Olympic participation

 In 2017, the NHL elected not to send its players to the 2018 Winter Olympics in Pyeongchang, South Korea.
 While the league initially considered sending players to the 2022 Winter Olympics, they ultimately opted not to due to complications with COVID-19 protocols.
 In 2024, the NHL and International Ice Hockey Federation announced that NHL players would participate in the 2026 Winter Olympics.
+The first six players for each of the 12 participating nations' rosters were revealed on June 16, 2025; all but Italy featured at least one NHL player.

 COVID-19 concerns

 The NHL halted play in the 2019–20 season due to the COVID-19 pandemic, indefinitely postponing the remainder of the regular season and playoffs.
 In early March 2020, the NHL suspended media access to the locker rooms, saying that only official personnel would be allowed in after the games to limit person-to-person contact.
 After the National Basketball Association (NBA) suspended all games when two players tested positive for the disease, the NHL scheduled a meeting to discuss pausing the season.
 On March 12, the morning practice sessions and media access were cancelled for all teams.
 Shortly after, they announced the 2019–20 season was paused indefinitely.
 It was the biggest interruption to an NHL season since the 2012–13 NHL lockout.
 On March 17, it was announced that a player from the Ottawa Senators tested positive for COVID-19.
 On March 21, it was announced that a second Senators player tested positive for COVID-19.
 Two Colorado Avalanche players also tested positive for the virus.
 On April 4, the originally intended date for the final games of the regular season, Commissioner Gary Bettman participated in a call with President Donald Trump and other sport commissioners on the state of the sport world.

 On May 22, the league and the NHLPA agreed on a basic framework to stage a 24-team playoff tournament behind closed doors.
 The seeds would be based on each club's points percentage when the season paused on March 12 (effectively scrapping the remainder of the regular season).
 The top four seeds in each conference would get a bye, while the next eight seeds in each conference would play in a best-of-five series.
 Many of the logistics still required negotiation, including COVID-19 testing protocols, visas, and whether these games would be held in one or more "hub" cities as the Canada–United States border remained closed to non-essential travel until June 21.
 That same day, the U.S. government announced that foreign athletes would be exempted from pandemic-related travel bans still in effect.